yamagata-developers-society/blog/src/content/build-darkmode-switch.md

 ## Add state

-Next, we can pass a `darkmode` prop to the `<AppWrapper>` component, which we will use to toggle darkmode on and off.
+Next, we can pass a `darkmode` prop to the `<AppWrapper />` component, which we will use to toggle darkmode on and off.

-To do this, first we need to add state.
+To do this, first we need to add state using React Hooks.
 For now, we can set the default value to `false`:

 ```jsx
 const [darkmode, setDarkmode] = useState(false);